-- 5.3.13.1 Fill placement and or excavation for the purpose of changing the grade on a property within the flood hazard for the purpose of permitting development will not be permitted. - 5.3.13.2 Fill placement, excavation, and/or grade modifications: associated with existing access roads and driveways; required for the purpose of floodproofing existing and/or proposed structures; required for erosion control; and/or, to facilitate the installation of geothermal, and water and/or sewage treatment systems will be permitted within a flooding hazard provided it can be demonstrated that: - stage-storage and stage-discharge characteristics of the floodplain will be maintained by means of an incrementally balanced cut and fill operation to ensure that there will be no adverse hydraulic or fluvial impacts on rivers, creeks, streams or watercourses.
-This cut and fill operation must be designed in 0.3 metre vertical increments.
+5.3.10.1 Fill placement and or excavation for the purpose of changing the grade on a property within the flood hazard for the purpose of permitting development will not be permitted.

+5.3.10.2 Fill placement, excavation, and/or grade modifications: associated with existing access roads and driveways; required for the purpose of floodproofing existing and/or proposed structures; required for erosion control; and/or, to facilitate the installation of geothermal, and water and/or sewage treatment systems will be permitted within a flooding hazard provided it can be demonstrated that:

+- stage-storage and stage-discharge characteristics of the floodplain will be maintained by means of an incrementally balanced cut and fill operation to ensure that there will be no adverse hydraulic or fluvial impacts on rivers, creeks, streams or watercourses.
+This cut and fill operation must be designed in 0.3 metres vertical increments.
 Engineered hydraulic analyses may be required, at the discretion of CVCA, to demonstrate that the latter condition has been met and the proposed placement of fill will not have a detrimental effect on upstream water levels or local stream flow velocities; - flood flows will not be impeded; and, - inert fill material will be used.
-The proponent may be required to provide proof of the origin and quality of the fill material to ensure the control of pollution and the conservation of land is not impacted;
+The proponent may be required to provide proof of the origin and quality of the fill material;